2006

 ● I’ve done a little reading and a lot of thinking.

-● Perhaps an artist’s work becomes more terse as he ages because, as his remaining time grows shorter, he feels the urge to take what shortcuts he can, and, with less energy, he has less patience to spell things out in excruciating detail . . . and he thinks his already existing work will provide the context to make his later work intelligible—that the earlier work will fill in the gaps, as it were.
+● Perhaps an artist’s work becomes more terse as he ages because, as his remaining time grows shorter, he feels the urge to take what shortcuts he can, and, with less energy, he has less patience to spell things out in excruciating detail . . . and he thinks his already existing work will provide the context to make his later work intelligible—that the earlier work will, as it were, fill in the gaps.

 ● Philosophy Club meeting this evening; topic was “intrinsic v. extrinsic value”(!)
 Someone said that health is not intrinsically good, since health in Hitler would have been bad, because it enabled him to do evil.
 I replied that that example did not show health to be not intrinsically good, as the situation could be analyzed such that Hitler’s health was intrinsically good but extrinsically bad (by leading to other bad consequences).
 A better example would be the situation in which a man is about to be tortured to death, wherein it would be better that he be ill and comatose than healthy. . . .
 Which consideration further suggests pleasure and pain as the best candidates for intrinsic value and disvalue.